boazsegev/plezi/README.md

 you now have a smart framework app that will happily assimilate any gem you feed it. it responds extra well to Haml, Sass and Coffee-Script, which you can enable in it's Gemfile.

-## Plezi is so easy, you can write a whole web-app in the terminal!
+## So easy, we can write a whole web-app in the terminal!

 The Plezi framework was designed with intuitive ease of use in mind.